+The 2015 Masterplan projected the delivery of over 12,000 new jobs.
 Detailed proposals must ensure the realisation of the projected jobs growth figure and where possible seek to exceed it.
 The design district in Peninsula Central will provide affordable rents and flexible spaces for a range of creative industries, and this should be complemented by a provision of a range of flexible B1 office/workspace elsewhere in Peninsula Central.
-Should the film/media studios not be pursued, alternative B1 employment uses will be expected to be provided.

-While the maximum buildings heights in the parameter plan (reference 07-078) are set for building plots, the approved maximum residential quantum ensures that the maximum building heights are not delivered uniformly across plots, within development zones or throughout the site as a whole.
+While the maximum buildings heights in the 2015 parameter plan (reference 07-078) are set for building plots, the design guidelines ensure that the maximum building heights are not delivered uniformly across plots, within development zones or throughout the site as a whole.
 Tall buildings must be appropriately located with sufficient gaps between buildings to create a legible cluster and to ensure good levels of daylight/sunlight at lower levels of accommodation and to public/amenity spaces.

-It is critical that each neighbourhood has its own distinct character, and that the mix and intensity of development varies both between neighbourhoods.
+It is critical that each neighbourhood has its own distinct character, and that the mix and intensity of development varies both between and within neighbourhoods.
 The modulation of individual buildings as in the illustrative masterplan that supported the outline application must be delivered.
 Variation and juxtaposition of plan types, building heights and massing rotations is necessary to create interesting development blocks and avoid the canyoning effect associated with consistently tall buildings.
 The tallest buildings within the site should be located adjacent to large scale spaces, including the riverside, adjacent to the enlarged Central Park and the new park in Meridian Quays, and around Peninsula Square.
 This ensures the creation of legible clusters of height.
-Secondary street frontages in residential neighbourhoods, particularly to the southern part of the site, should be based around a predominantly mid-rise (4-8 storeys) urban scale, with taller elements integrated into streets blocks and additional height stepped back.
+Secondary street frontages in residential neighbourhoods, particularly to the southern part of the site, should be based around a predominantly mid-rise (4-8 storeys) urban scale, with taller elements integrated into street blocks and additional height stepped back.
+To support the creation of mixed and inclusive communities, it is critical that within neighbourhoods and across the site as a whole a balanced mix of unit sizes is delivered across all tenures, having regard to both the existing composition/need in the borough and projections of future need.
+Detailed proposals that would result in large areas of the site skewed towards a particular tenure/type of units will not be supported as this would lead to social polarisation.
+While there will be some variation between neighbourhoods due to varying characteristics (for example, proximity to proposed district centre) every neighbourhood must provide a mix of types and tenures that has a relationship with the projected needs of the borough/sub- region/London.
 Family sized (3+ bed) residential units should be provided throughout the site.
 A higher proportion of family sized units should be provided on the comparatively lower density southern part of the site, where they can benefit from the proximity of Central Park and nearby social infrastructure.
 Residential units should be dual aspect and provide access to suitable private and communal amenity space.
 Both balconies and communal amenity space will be expected for residential units.
 Balconies are encouraged to be generously sized and exceed the minimum requirements of the Mayor's Housing SPG.
 Communal amenity space may be provided above ground level in the form of roof gardens.
 The location of amenity space, particularly playspace, will need to avoid areas of the site with high levels of noise and/or air pollution.